Skip to main content

 In order to make sure the application process goes as smoothly as possible, students should make sure to have the following documents ready when they begin to fill out their FAFSA.

-• Social Security Number of the student
+• Social Security Number for student and all contributors

 • Student’s driver’s license number, if applicable